Outdoor Activities in Central Iowa

 11.)
 Valley Junction Farmers’ Market and Music In The Junction (Historic Valley Junction 5th Street, West Des Moines).
 With smaller crowds than the Downtown Farmers’ Market, but bringing just as much fun is the Thursday night farmers market on 5th Street.
-There’s not as many vendors as downtown, but still a great variety, plus there’s bands that play in the evening.
+There are not as many vendors as downtown, but still a great variety, plus there are bands that play in the evening.

 12.)
 Archery Field & Sports (3726 E 56th St, Altoona).
 Featuring an indoor and outdoor range, along with accommodations for all ability levels, our kids have a blast here.
 We even purchased beginner bow and arrows (and a target bag) from them the first time we were there so the kids could practice in the backyard.
 While we’re not hunters at all, we all have a blast going.
 All of the instructors are incredibly knowledgeable and helpful with the kids.
 Read about our first visit here.

 13.)
 Ashby Wading Pool (Ashby Park 3200 38th St, Des Moines).
 This seems to be among the most popular wading pools in Des Moines.
-Great location, fun playground equipment, and a fun wading pool that even my ten year old still loves it.
-Evenings during the week seem to be the least busiest times to go.
+Great location, fun playground equipment, and a fun wading pool that even my ten-year-old still loves it.
+Evenings during the week seem to be the least busy times to go.

 14.)
 Playscape at Jester Park (11407 Jester Park Drive, Granger).
-Fun hiking trails, campground, cabins, equestrian center, golfing, bison, and a fun playscape all within an easy drive of Des Moines.
+Fun hiking trails, campgrounds, cabins, equestrian center, golfing, bison, and a fun playscape all within an easy drive of Des Moines.
 Great for a day trip in nature or a weekend full of outdoor activities with the family.
-Fox Run and Hickory Ridge Trails are our favorite to hike in the park.
+Fox Run and Hickory Ridge Trails are our favorites to hike in the park.

 16.)
 80/35 (Western Gateway Park, Des Moines).
 Last year was my first time going to this popular music festival and I was shocked to see so many kids in the crowd.
-The organizers do a great job of making this a family friendly music festival, just don’t forget the noise cancelling hearing protectors (such as these).
+The organizers do a great job of making this a family-friendly music festival, just don’t forget the noise-canceling hearing protectors (such as these).

 18.)
 Chichaqua Bottoms Greenbelt (8700 NE 126th Ave, Maxwell).
 Unlike most hiking trails in Iowa, this one involves wetlands, prairie grass, and provides a great spot for bird watchers.

 19.)
 Take a night hike (check the Iowa DNR’s site for a list of guided hikes in Central Iowa’s parks).
-Unless you are familiar with trails and local wildlife, I recommend doing one of the Iowa DNR’s night hikes.
-Typically family friendly hikes that look for wildlife on safe paths while you carry a flashlight.
+Unless you are familiar with trails and local wildlife, I recommend doing one of the Iowa DNR’s nights hikes.
+Typically family-friendly hikes that look for wildlife on safe paths while you carry a flashlight.
 Don’t forget to wear bug spray!